hapax/hapax.github.io/assets/extreme.md

 within some number of standard deviations of the mean, say three for the normal distribution.
 But if I make enough observations, I will almost certainly get extreme outliers!
-Put differently, if there is some small probability $p$ of being outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier!
+If there is some small probability $p$ of being outside $3\sigma$, then with $n \approx 1/p$ observations, I would expect to get such an outlier!